michaeldyrynda/vagabond/README.md

 Special thanks to [Nuno Maduro](https://twitter.com/enunomaduro) for the work he has done with [Laravel Zero](http://laravel-zero.com), which helped pave the way for me to finally bring this project to life.

 ## Support

+You can learn more about this project and how it is used [here](https://dyrynda.com.au/blog/sharing-databases-between-laravel-applications).

 If you are having general issues with this package, feel free to contact me on [Twitter](https://twitter.com/michaeldyrynda).